project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/migration.md

 ## Overview

 Sunbird provides support for multiple external IDs for a user.
 In release 1.8, the table name and schema used to store user external IDs has changed.
+* external id is the identity of user out-side of sunbird system.
+  Example: John belongs to organisation **X** and in **X** his identity is **jo_123** and idType is **employeeId**, now he is trying to register with sunbird, then in sunbird he can use externalId as  **jo_123** and provider as **X** and idType as **employeeId**.
+* Similarly John can be part of multiple organisations and each organisations can have there own identity to recognise John, in that case during sunbird registration (create/update user api), he can pass all the externalIds and provider and idType.

 The purpose of this document is to describe the steps for migration of user external IDs from old "user_external_identity" table to new "usr_external_identity" table format.